-JB is currently developing a computational model to evaluate potential distraction for in-vehicle devices.
+JB developed a computational model to evaluate potential distraction for in-vehicle devices.
 He is interested in how symbolic top-down process coordinates with bottom-up process in visual attention.
 He has been working on combining drivers' expectation and visual salience on the interface.

 Tony studies applied machine learning with a focus on detecting driver impairment and understanding driving behavior.
 Recently he has been developing algorithms for detecting and differentiating driver distraction, drowsiness, and alcohol impairment.
 In his spare time Tony investigates the links between sleep apnea and driving patterns, evaluates the potential of symbolic time-series analysis for identifying driving events, and conducts text mining analyses of large public databases.